astroport-fi/aips/README.md

 AIPs are standardized documents subject to community feedback and voting that, once enacted, define the behavior of the Astral Assembly and the Astroport Protocol.

-AIPs have two types: **technical** if they propose changes or additions to smart contracts code related to the Astroport Protocol; or **general** otherwise.
+AIPs have two types: **technical** if they propose changes or additions to smart contract code related to the Astroport Protocol; or **general** otherwise.
 The **general** category can be broadly categorized in four sub-categories: **treasury** for Astral Assembly treasury allocation, **UI** for proposing changes to and implementing interfaces that interact with the Astroport Protocol, **tokenomic** for proposing changes to ASTRO tokenomics and **generator** for proposing changes to ASTRO generator contract emissions.

 Note that the **generator** sub-category is mostly relevant prior to vxASTRO being released and vxASTRO stakers taking over decisions regarding ASTRO emissions.
 Regardless, the **generator** sub-category may be used in case the Assembly wants to white or blacklist a specific token from the generator contract or enact any other change that cannot be handled by vxASTRO stakers.